+There’s plenty of things to do in Greenwich when you visit London.
 If you recognise the name Greenwich but can’t quite place how, you’re not alone.
 Actually pronounced ‘Gren-itch’, it’s the home of Greenwich Mean Time (GMT) – only making it the Prime Meridian of the entire world!
+Seeing the spot for the reference to all of time has be on your list of things to do in Greenwich!
 Standing at the Royal Observatory in Greenwich will allow you to stand on the exact spot of 0 degrees longitude.

 Aside from its claim to fame as Prime Meridian, Greenwich is a leafy, family-friendly suburb of London that feels incredibly relaxed compared to some of its neighbours.
-Although it’s located just 5 miles from the centre of London, spending the day in Greenwich will feel like a relaxation retreat away from the hustle and bustle of the city.
+Although it’s located just 5 miles from the centre of London, spending the day here will feel like a relaxing retreat away from the hustle and bustle of the city.
+But with lots of things to do in Greenwich, you will still be able to add a bit of hustle and bustle back into life if things get too slow for you!

-It’s hard to find a better view of London that the one you get standing at the top of Greenwich Park.
+If you’re looking for things to do in Greenwich and you’re a fan of a good view, it’s hard to find a better one of London than the one you get standing at the top of Greenwich Park.
 You’ll also spot some deer, foxes and up to 70 species of bird here.
+Great for the ornithologists among you!
 It’s one of the loveliest green spaces in London and also holds the title of being the oldest enclosed Royal Park.
 On top of the park you’ll also find the country’s largest retracting telescope in the Royal Observatory, which also boasts a museum and a planetarium.
+So for any budding astronomers or fans of Carl Sagan among you, this is one to jot down on your list of things to do in Greenwich.

 Greenwich is not only a perfect day out for the whole family, it’s also home to some great museums, a vibrant market and the O2 – London’s biggest arena for concerts and events.